Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Video-Search/quickstarts/php.md

 ms.topic: quickstart
 ms.date: 06/26/2019
 ms.author: aahi
-ms.openlocfilehash: 8ecbba5ef046a284e9b4134f8703580021adb9d8
+ms.openlocfilehash: 481bc700f86dfd8a28c074134fd5dcc85bb748c4
-ms.sourcegitcommit: a0b37e18b8823025e64427c26fae9fb7a3fe355a
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 07/25/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "68500109"
+ms.locfileid: "74378617"
 ---
-# <a name="quickstart-search-for-videos-using-the-bing-video-search-rest-api-and-php"></a>Rychlý start: Hledání videí pomocí Vvyhledávání videí Bingu REST API a PHP
+# <a name="quickstart-search-for-videos-using-the-bing-video-search-rest-api-and-php"></a>Quickstart: Search for videos using the Bing Video Search REST API and PHP

-Pomocí tohoto rychlého startu můžete provést vaše první volání na rozhraní API Bingu pro vyhledávání videí a zobrazit výsledky hledání z odpovědi JSON.
-Tato jednoduchá aplikace JavaScriptu pošle do rozhraní API dotaz pro vyhledávání videí HTTP a zobrazí odpověď.
-I když je tato aplikace napsaná v jazyce JavaScript a používá Node. js, je rozhraní API webová služba RESTful kompatibilní s většinou programovacích jazyků.
+Use this quickstart to make your first call to the Bing Video Search API and view a search result from the JSON response.
+This simple JavaScript application sends an HTTP video search query to the API, and displays the response.
+While this application is written in JavaScript and uses Node.js, the API is a RESTful Web service compatible with most programming languages.
 Ukázka kódu byla napsaná tak, aby fungovala v PHP 5.6.

-Technické podrobnosti o rozhraních API najdete v [referenci k rozhraní API](https://docs.microsoft.com/rest/api/cognitiveservices-bingsearch/bing-video-api-v7-reference).
+V [referenci k API](https://docs.microsoft.com/rest/api/cognitiveservices-bingsearch/bing-video-api-v7-reference) najdete technické podrobnosti o rozhraních API.

-## <a name="prerequisites"></a>Požadavky
+## <a name="prerequisites"></a>Předpoklady

-* PHP 5,6 nebo novější
+* PHP 5.6 or later

 [!INCLUDE [cognitive-services-bing-video-search-signup-requirements](../../../../includes/cognitive-services-bing-video-search-signup-requirements.md)]